Rutab-Yousuf/atm-project/README.md

 # atm-project
-This is project based on some ATM properties using inquirer.
+This is a project based on some ATM properties using inquirer.